 The couple posing for the official portrait in front of the Palace door with Portuguese President.
 After the ceremony, the royal couple hosted a lunch at the palace in the honour of President Sousa.

-The Crochet-trimmed pleated silk-faille dress features horizontal contrasting white crocheted trimson it.
-The $2990 dress featured a round neckline and three quarter sleeves.
+The Crochet-trimmed pleated silk-faille dress features horizontal contrasting white crocheted crimson it.
+The $2990 dress featured a round neckline and three-quarter sleeves.

 She paired the dress with her two-toned Magrit Pumps that we first saw at Journalism awards in October 2018.